openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 Sometimes the name of a recipe can lead to versioning problems when the recipe is upgraded to a final release.
-For example, consider the ``irssi_0.8.16-rc1.bb`` recipe file in the list of example recipes in the "`Storing and Naming the
+For example, consider the ``irssi_0.8.16-rc1.bb`` recipe file in the list of example recipes in the ":ref:`dev-manual/common-tasks:storing and naming the recipe`" section.
-Recipe <#new-recipe-storing-and-naming-the-recipe>`__" section.
 This recipe is at a release candidate stage (i.e. "rc1").
 When the recipe is released, the recipe filename becomes ``irssi_0.8.16.bb``.
 The version change from ``0.8.16-rc1`` to ``0.8.16`` is seen as a decrease by the build system and package managers, so the resulting packages will not